techidaily/site-some-approaches/source/_posts/enhancing-video-conversion-speeds-leveraging-gpu-power-for-4k-and-hd.md

 **Step 2:** Choose the output video format you'd like to have from the popup window.
 Make sure you have check the box of ![](https://www.macxdvd.com/mac-video-converter-pro/step-image/hw-enabled.jpg)on the right lower corner of the interface.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/B2MlLvGxMwI?si=q_blGjXyJrGtzT8d" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 **Step 3:** Simply hit Run botton.
 Then the GPU accelerated transcoder will automatically enable the hardware tech (Intel QSV, Nivida or AMD) to handle the video transcoding based on the operating syste, processor and video codecs.
 Optional editing features are also available if you need.

 **Step 4:** After GPU processing is finished, the result file will be sent back to the transcoder for the final mux, which you don't need to know.
 Then it will tell you that the transcoding is done.